 MORE USEFUL AND INTERESTING ABOUT CARS:

-• - A fairly spacious car such as the Chevrolet Orlando has always attracted buyers not only with its minivan size, but also with its cuteness ...
+• - A fairly spacious car like Chevrolet Orlando has always attracted buyers not only with its minivan size, but also with its cuteness...

 • - Chevrolet Lanos is an economy class car.
 It was first introduced in 2008.
-Naturally, you should not expect an economy class car ...
+Naturally, you shouldn’t expect anything from an economy class car...

-• - Chevrolet Epica can still boast of its modern design, despite the fact that the production of these cars has already ceased.
+• - to his modern design The Chevrolet Epica can still boast of this, despite the fact that the production of these cars has already ceased.
 On the...

-15 posts per article “ Weaknesses and shortcomings of the Chevrolet Captiva 2.4 l. and 3.2 l.
+15 messages per article “ Weaknesses and disadvantages of the Chevrolet Captiva 2.4 liter. and 3.2 l.

 1. Michael

-Also, the weak point of 2.4 engines is the flow of oil into the candle wells.
+Also, the weak point of 2.4 engines is the flow of oil into the spark plug wells.
 Replacing the valve cover gasket solves the problem, but not for long.
-The reason is the plastic valve cover.
-Apparently over time it leads.
+Reason: plastic valve lid.
+Apparently it does over time.
 Perhaps replacing it with aluminum will solve the problem.
-When buying a used captiva, you should look into the candle wells. just remove the caps of the high voltage wires from the candles and if there is a problem they will be in the oil.
+When buying a used Captiva, you should look into the spark plug wells.
+Just remove the caps of the high-voltage wires from the spark plugs and if there is a problem, they will be in the oil.

 2. Sergey

-Captiva 2014 goals run almost 60 thousand.
-I never changed the stabilizer struts, so it’s not the weakest link.
+Captiva 2014 goal mileage is almost 60 thousand.
+I have never changed the stabilizer struts so it’s not the weakest link.
 I was surprised by the low mileage of the front hubs of 30-50 km and replaced both front hubs.
-This was not on one of my cars.
-Everyone went almost 100-110 thousand also changed the solenoid exhaust valve.
+This has never happened to one of my cars.
+Everyone ran almost 100-110 thousand.
+I also changed the solenoid exhaust valve.

 3. Sergey

-Still, well, a very weak point in Captiva is the washer fluid supply hoses to the rear glass.
-During the period of minuses, they constantly pop up.
+Another very weak point of the Captiva is the hoses for supplying washer fluid to the rear window.
+During periods of minus, they constantly pop out.

 4. Sergey

-Captiva 2.4 petrol 2012 mileage 148200, replacement pads 65000, replacement of the front right pillar 105000, replacement of the left hub 148000 through no fault of wear, replacement of the rear outer silent blocks 148000, to replace everything.
-The problem is that water accumulates in the air in winter due to temperature changes, you have to remove and check (car blankets are strictly prohibited), the check has been on for 3 years, it’s a sin on the gas pump, but it works fine, the error is not removed, 4 years the consumption was up to 10 city-highway , now 11 liters.
-Also, the rear window washer hose popped out once.
-No more problems, happy with the car.
+Captiva 2.4 petrol 2012 mileage 148,200, replacement of pads 65,000, replacement of front right pillar 105,000, replacement of left hub 148,000 due to no fault of wear, replacement of rear outer silent blocks 148,000, replacement of everything.
+The problem is that water accumulates in the air in winter due to temperature changes, you have to remove it and check it (car blankets are strictly prohibited), the check light has been on for 3 years, the fault is with the fuel pump, but it works fine, the error is not cleared, for 4 years the consumption was up to 10 city-highway , now 11 liters.
+The rear window washer hose also popped out once.
+There are no more problems, I'm happy with the car.

 5. Michael

-And how expensive this car is ...
+And how expensive this car is...
 I also like it very much.
-But some say it's expensive to maintain.
+But some say it is expensive to maintain.
 And my salary is about $300

 6. Paul

 Chevrolet Captiva 2.2 diesel.
-The sign for the need for car service lights up on the scoreboard.
-Turnovers rose to 1600, diagnostics scolds 4 injectors.
+The sign on the display indicates that the vehicle needs servicing.
+The revolutions rose to 1600, the diagnostics scolded 4 injectors.

 7. Alexei

 Captiva 2.4.
-I change the thermostat every three years in addition to all of the above.
-The radiator was also weak this year.
+I change the thermostat every three years in addition to everything stated above.
+The radiator turned out to be weak and leaked this year.

 8. Vitaly

-I bought in the past 2017 Captiva 2013 onwards.
-Mileage is now 93 t.km.
+I bought a 2013 Captiva last year, 2017.
+The mileage is now 93 t.km.
 I'm happy with the car.
-Consumption 12 - 12.4l seems a bit too much, but for 2.4l, 167hp, probably normal.
-Climate-auto — with glitches periodically, in manual mode norms.
-The automatic engine runs smoothly with good traction.
-The suspension is harsh on rough roads outside the city, the city is very comfortable.
-Overall satisfied with the machine.
+Consumption is 12-12.4l, it seems a bit much, but for 2.4l, 167hp, it’s probably normal.
+Climate-auto — with glitches periodically, in manual mode it’s normal.
+The engine and automatic transmission operate smoothly with good traction.
+The suspension is a bit harsh on rough roads outside the city, but in the city it is very comfortable.
+Overall I'm happy with the car.

-Koptiva, seven-month-old, 2008 Bought in 2009.
-Second.
-Changed mouthguard to mouthguard in the cabin after two months.
-The jamb of the dealer was proven when installing additional equipment.
-I operate until today.
+Koptiva, seven months old, 2008 I bought the second one in 2009.
+I changed the mouth guard to a mouth guard in the salon two months later.
+The dealer's fault during the installation of additional equipment was proven.
+I use it until today.
 Satisfied.
-Periodically requires maintenance and repair, like any mechanism.
-Mileage for 200,000 km.
-Changed several times the front stabilizer bar.
-Rear only after 200,000 km.
-Stabilizer bushings front and rear replaced after 200 thousand run.
-Replaced the brake discs, a pair of parking sensors, double gasket under the valve cover.
+Periodically requires maintenance and repair like any mechanism.
+Mileage over 200,000 km.
+I have changed the front stabilizer struts several times.
+Rear ones only after 200,000 km.
+Front and rear stabilizer bushings were replaced after 200 thousand mileage.
+I replaced the brake discs, a couple of parking sensors, and the gasket under the valve covers twice.
 Oil seals leaked: crankshaft, camshaft.
-I change.
-Twice changed the muffler corrugation.
-There was a bummer stud muffler pants.
-Unscrewed, replaced with a gasket.
-The hub buzzed under 200,000 km. - replacement.
-In winter, the brushes froze to the windshield - a replacement mechanism.
-Replacement of the block of inclusion of the conditioner.
-Replacing the cross on the cardan shaft, changed the rear axle seal twice.
+I'm changing it.
+I changed the muffler corrugation twice.
+There was a broken pin on the muffler pants.
+Unscrewed it and replaced it along with the gasket.
+The hub began to hum at 200,000 km. - replacement.
+During the winter, the wipers on the windshield froze—the mechanism needs to be replaced.
+Replacing the air conditioner switching unit.
+Replacing the crosspiece on the cardan, changed the oil seal twice rear axle.
 Generator - repair.
-Worn brushes and bearings.
-Changed the front shock absorbers — a divorce on the service.
+Brushes and bearings are worn out.
+I changed the front shock absorbers - a scam at the service.
 They were a little dusty.
-I think it would take a long time.
-Front and rear salenbloki changed repeatedly.
+I think we could go for a long time.
+The front and rear sales blocks have been changed several times.

 10. Sergey

 Chevrolet Captiva 2014 2.4 mileage 75 thousand.
-Two times there was a failure in the movement of the front windshield brushes.
-The first time they themselves fell into place.
-A year later, the second time there was a failure.
-They stop where they want.
-As a result, there is some wear of the sprockets.
-They twisted the gear.
-They said if it unscrews again, it is necessary to change
+The movement of the front windshield blades malfunctioned twice.
+The first time they fell into place.
+A year later, the second time there was a malfunction.
+They stop wherever they want.
+At the service center they said that their fastening mechanism had become loose and the sprockets were slipping.
+As a result, there is some wear on the sprockets.
+They tightened the mechanism.
+They said if it comes loose again, it needs to be replaced

-Chevrolet Captiva was first introduced in 2004 at the Paris Motor Show.
-In 2006, its production began.
-The mid-size crossover was developed by the South Korean branch of General Motors.
-Intrafactory designation of the S-100 model.
-In 2011, they presented an updated version of the Captiva C-140.
+Chevrolet Captiva was first presented in 2004 at the Paris Motor Show.
+Its production began in 2006.
+Mid-size crossover developed by South Korean branch General Motors.
+In-factory designation of the S-100 model.
+In 2011, an updated version of the Captiva C-140 was presented.

 Engines

-Chevrolet Captiva was supplied to the Russian market with two gasoline engines - a 4-cylinder 2.4 liter (136 hp) and a V6 3.2 liter (230 hp).
-In general, both motors are quite reliable.
+The Chevrolet Captiva was supplied to the Russian market with two gasoline engines - a 4-cylinder 2.4 liter (136 hp) and a V6 3.2 liter (230 hp).
+In general, both engines are quite reliable.

-The younger 2.4 l with a run of more than 60 - 90 thousand km often requires the replacement of the thermostat.
-This will be indicated by the arrow of the temperature gauge, which is below the usual position.
-A new original thermostat costs about 2000 rubles, an analogue - about 1200 rubles.
-After 100 thousand km, the rear crankshaft oil seals begin to “snot”.
+The younger 2.4 liter with a mileage of more than 60 - 90 thousand km often requires replacing the thermostat.
+This will be indicated by the arrow of the temperature indicator, located below the usual position.
+A new original thermostat costs about 2,000 rubles, an analogue costs about 1,200 rubles.
+After 100 thousand km, the rear crankshaft oil seals begin to “snotty”.

-The timing mechanism on this engine is belt driven.
-The first replacement is prescribed by the regulations for 120 thousand km, but many services recommend doing this for 90 thousand km, followed by a replacement every 60 thousand km.
-Several owners have encountered trouble - a broken belt and bent valves.
+Timing mechanism drive on this engine belt The first replacement is prescribed by regulations at 120 thousand km, but many services recommend doing this at 90 thousand km, with subsequent replacement every 60 thousand km.
+Several owners encountered trouble - a broken belt and bent valves.

 The 3.2 liter engine has a timing chain drive.
-But you should not rely on his eternity.
-Chain pulling with a run of more than 80 - 100 thousand km is a common occurrence.
-At the same time, there are Captives that have ridden 140 - 160 thousand km without problems with the chain.
-The first signs of the need to replace the chain are errors in the on-board computer and a decrease in engine thrust.
-At the same time, the motor continues to work steadily, without extraneous noise.
-It is not worth tightening with the replacement of the chain - during the further operation of the engines, the chain jumped by 1-2 teeth.
-More often, after this, it is possible to get by with little blood, and the engine simply stops starting.
-Official dealers in the post-warranty period ask for work together with spare parts from 40 to 60 thousand rubles.
-In ordinary services, you will have to pay about 10 thousand rubles for work, and components will require about 8 thousand rubles.
-Often the oil pressure sensor also needs to be replaced.
-The original will cost 4 thousand rubles, the analogue - about 1 thousand rubles.
+But you shouldn’t rely on its eternity.
+Chain stretching with a mileage of more than 80 - 100 thousand km is a common phenomenon.
+At the same time, there are Captives that have driven 140 - 160 thousand km without problems with the chain.
+The first signs of the need to replace the chain are errors in on-board computer and reduction in engine thrust.
+At the same time, the motor continues to operate stably, without extraneous noise.
+There is no point in delaying the replacement of the chain - with further operation of the engines, the chain jumped by 1-2 teeth.
+More often than not, after this it is possible to get by with little bloodshed, and the engine simply stops starting.
+During the post-warranty period, official dealers ask for work including spare parts from 40 to 60 thousand rubles.
+In ordinary services, you will have to pay about 10 thousand rubles for the work, and components will require about 8 thousand rubles.
+The oil pressure sensor often requires replacement.
+The original one will cost 4 thousand rubles, the analogue will cost about 1 thousand rubles.

-Oil leakage from under the valve cover or oil in the candle wells is a common occurrence for a 2.4 liter engine with a mileage of more than 30 - 60 thousand km.
-On the 3.2 engine, this happens less frequently.
+Oil leaking from under the valve covers or oil in candle wells– a common occurrence for a 2.4 liter engine with a mileage of more than 30 – 60 thousand km.
+On a 3.2 engine this happens less often.

 Transmission

 There are no complaints about the reliability of the Chevrolet Captiva manual transmission.
-By and large, the "automatic" is also not satisfactory.
-But with a run of more than 100 thousand km, several owners encountered jerking after the box warmed up.
-In all cases, the intervention of specialists and the repair of the “machine” were required.
+By and large, the “automatic” also does not cause any complaints.
+But with a mileage of more than 100 thousand km, several owners encountered jerking after the box warmed up.
+In all cases, the intervention of specialists and repair of the “machine” were required.

-Current drive seals are fairly common on Captiva with both types of gearboxes.
-On vehicles manufactured in 2007-2008 with an automatic transmission, there is a structural defect in the inner oil seal of the right transfer case drive.
-Repair will require about 2.5 - 5 thousand rubles.
+Leaking drive seals are a fairly common occurrence on Captiva with both types of transmissions.
+On cars produced in 2007–2008 with an automatic transmission, there is a design defect in the internal oil seal of the right transfer case drive.
+Repairs will require about 2.5 - 5 thousand rubles.

-With a run of more than 60 - 80 thousand km, especially after a long overcoming of "off-road", it often rotates the outboard cardan bearing in a rubber base.
-This will be indicated by the vibration that appears at the initial moment of the start of movement after stopping.
-The replacement of a faulty unit is made complete with a cardan, the cost of which is about 35-40 thousand rubles, for a used one - about 20 thousand rubles.
-Many people replace the outboard directly, picking up an analogue from other cars, for example, the BMW X5 or Sobol.
+With a mileage of more than 60 - 80 thousand km, especially after a long period of overcoming “off-road” conditions, it often turns suspension bearing cardan in rubber base.
+This will be indicated by the vibration that appears at the initial moment of movement after stopping.
+Replacement faulty node It is produced assembled with a cardan, the cost of which is about 35-40 thousand rubles, for a used one - about 20 thousand rubles.
+Many people replace the suspension directly, choosing an analogue from other cars, for example the BMW X5 or Sobol.

-Often the rear gear oil seal begins to leak.
-The original oil seals will cost 5-6 thousand rubles per pair, the work to replace them will cost 2 thousand rubles.
-Some owners of Chevrolet Captiva manage to pick up an analogue from Toyota for 300 - 500 rubles apiece.
+The rear gearbox seal often begins to leak.
+Original oil seals will cost 5-6 thousand rubles per pair; replacing them will cost 2 thousand rubles.
+Some Chevrolet owners Captiva manages to pick up an analogue from Toyota for 300 - 500 rubles apiece.

 Chassis

-The steering rack of the Chevrolet Captiva often begins to knock with a run of more than 40 - 60 thousand km.
-By this time, a knock may appear in the steering shaft cardan.
-Often there are leaks at the junction of the tubes of the power steering system.
-In frosts, there are frequent cases of a breakdown of the hydraulic booster return hose, which can lead to failure of the power steering pump (6-7 thousand rubles).
+The steering rack of a Chevrolet Captiva often begins to knock after a mileage of more than 40 - 60 thousand km.
+By this time, a knock may appear in the steering shaft driveshaft.
+Leaks often occur at the connection points of the power steering system tubes.
+In cold weather, there are often cases of failure of the power steering return hose, which can lead to failure of the power steering pump (6-7 thousand rubles).

-ABS sensors, especially rear sensors, often require replacement after 80 - 100 thousand km.
-Official dealers offer new sensors for 4500 rubles, in the auto parts store the original will be available for 3000 rubles, but you can also find an analogue for 800 rubles.
-The front brake pads run more than 30-50 thousand km (650 rubles per set).
-Rear brake pads serve more than 80 thousand km.
-The front brake discs run more than 100 - 120 thousand km (2-3 thousand rubles per disc).
-The rear brake discs last even longer (1.5-2 thousand rubles).
+ABS sensors, especially rear ones, often require replacement after 80 - 100 thousand km.
+New sensors official dealers They offer it for 4,500 rubles; in an auto parts store, the original will be available for 3,000 rubles, but you can also find an analogue for 800 rubles.
+Front brake pads last more than 30-50 thousand km (650 rubles per set).
+Rear brake pads last more than 80 thousand km.
+Front brake discs last more than 100 - 120 thousand km (2-3 thousand rubles per disc).
+Rear brake discs last even longer (1.5-2 thousand rubles).

 Other problems and malfunctions

-The weak link of the Chevrolet Captiva body iron is the rear tailgate, which can “bloom” after two or three years of operation.
-Over time, the chrome trim on the back door begins to “give up”.
-The emblem on the grille also often peels off.
+The weak link of the Chevrolet Captiva body hardware is the rear trunk door, which can “bloom” after two to three years of operation.
+Over time, the chrome trim on the back door.
+The emblem on the radiator grill also often peels off.

-There may be problems with the rear window washer motor.
-In addition, the washer fluid supply hose to the tailgate glass in the rear of the Chevrolet Captiva is often disconnected.
-The cause of the wiper blades hanging in the middle of the windshield is a failed motor microswitch.
-Dealers offer a new motor for 8,000 rubles, but you can revive it by replacing a faulty microswitch (300 rubles).
+Problems may also arise with the rear window washer motor.
+In addition, the washer fluid supply hose to the tailgate glass in the rear of the Chevrolet Captiva often becomes disconnected.
+The cause of windshield wiper blades getting stuck in the middle of the windshield is a faulty motor microswitch.
+Dealers offer new motor chik for 8,000 rubles, but you can revive it by replacing the faulty microswitch (300 rubles).

-Chevrolet Captiva electrical problems are more likely to occur due to poor contacts in the connectors or an open circuit.
-So the loss of engine thrust and the ignition of alarms may occur due to the “looseness” of the contacts on the engine control unit.
+Electrical problems in the Chevrolet Captiva most often arise due to poor contacts in the connectors or an open circuit.
+So loss of engine thrust and fire hazard warning lights may occur due to loose contacts on the engine control unit.

-The airbag warning light comes on due to oxidation of the connector pins under the plastic trim on the front and rear left sills.
-Often, a simple procedure of juggling the connector under the front passenger seat helps.
+The airbag malfunction indicator lights up due to oxidation of the connector contacts under the plastic trim of the front and rear left threshold.
+A simple procedure of juggling the connector under the front passenger seat often helps.

-If incorrect readings of the fuel level indicator appear, it is enough to check the connector under the power steering tank that goes to the fuse box.
-Sometimes the connector on the ECM (engine controller) is to blame.
+If incorrect readings appear on the fuel level indicator, it is enough to check the connector under the power steering reservoir that goes to the fuse box.
+Sometimes the connector on the ECM (engine controller) is the culprit.

-Over time, backlash may appear on electric seats.
+Over time, backrest play may appear on electric seats.
 In addition, the armrest between the front seats begins to creak.

-Condensation can accumulate in the space between the roof and the headlining, flowing into the ceiling lights or into the area of the ceiling clips at the tailgate.
+Condensation can accumulate in the space between the roof and the headliner and flow into the lampshades or into the area of the ceiling clips near the trunk door.

-Problems can also arise with the clock in the cabin, which begin to go out or go astray.
-"Officials" replace faulty watches with new ones.
-At the end of the warranty, specialists involved in the repair of electrical equipment will be able to repair the watch for 500 rubles.
+Problems can also arise with the clock in the cabin, which begins to go out or become confused.
+“Officials” replace faulty watches with new ones.
+When the warranty expires, specialists engaged in electrical repairs will be able to repair the watch for 500 rubles.

 The reason for the sudden discharge of the battery is the slowly “dying” diode bridge on the generator.
-New officials offer it for 4-5 thousand rubles, on the side you can buy an analogue for 2.5 thousand rubles.
+New officials They offer it for 4-5 thousand rubles; you can buy an analogue on the side for 2.5 thousand rubles.

 Conclusion

 As you can see, the Chevrolet Captiva practically does not cause serious problems.
-Basically, all the troubles are just "children's sores", which are easy to get rid of.
+Basically, all the troubles are just “childhood sores”, which are not difficult to get rid of.

-Chevrolet Captiva is an urban SUV with the makings of an SUV.
-Solid appearance, plug-in all-wheel drive, the presence of a seven-seater saloon - this car has many advantages.
-Its release began in 2006, in 2012 a restyled version appeared.
-Its origin is Korean, but the quality and style are American, which provides it with a stable demand in the Russian market, where large jeeps are traditionally valued.
+The Chevrolet Captiva is an urban SUV with the makings of an SUV.
+Solid appearance, all-wheel drive, seven-seater seating - this car has many advantages.
+Its production began in 2006, and appeared in 2012. restyled version.
+Its origin is Korean, but the quality and style are American, which provides it with a stable demand for Russian market, where large SUVs are traditionally prized.

 Test drive Chevrolet Captiva

 The best way to check if a car is right for you is to drive it.
 All official Chevrolet dealers offer a test drive, which will allow the future owner to decide on a purchase.
-The target audience of the Chevrolet Captiva is primarily men.
-All his brutal appearance suggests that this is a serious car.
-Strict body contours, nothing superfluous in interior trim, a minimum of details.
+The target audience Chevrolet Captiva is primarily for men.
+Its whole brutal appearance suggests that this is a serious car.
+Strict contours of the body, nothing superfluous in the interior decoration, a minimum of details.

 At the same time, Captiva is very functional.
-But, as they say, everything is on point.
-A spacious trunk with an additional compartment under the floor allows you to load even a small elephant.
-A large glove compartment with a hidden compartment holds a set of wrenches and a bunch of other similar “little things”.
-The desire for minimalism in the exterior of this car has reached the steering wheel.
-It is, of course, big, like in a trolley bus, but why is it so thin?
-The grip is uncomfortable, but this can be compensated for by a case with a foam lining.
+But, as they say, everything is to the point.
+Volume trunk with an additional compartment under the floor, allows you to load even a small elephant.
+A large glove box with a secret compartment holds a set of wrenches and a bunch of similar “small things”.
+The desire for minimalism in the exterior of this car extends to the steering wheel.
+Of course it’s big, like a trolleybus, but why is it so thin?
+The grip is awkward, but this can be compensated for with a foam-lined case.

 You can read about the features of Chevrolet crossovers

 How does this city SUV drive?
-You have to get used to its dynamics, it is ambiguous.
-The first speed in a manual transmission is very short and slurred.
-But, if necessary, to shake the car that has sat down “on its belly”, it is good.
-Automatic up to 2000 rpm is rather weak, does not pull.
+You have to get used to its dynamics; they are ambiguous.
+The first gear in a manual transmission is very short and slurred.
+But, if you need to rock a car that has sat on its belly, it is good.
+The automatic transmission is rather weak up to 2000 rpm and does not pull.
 But after 2000, Captiva suddenly comes to life, and then the real drive begins.
 In general, in this car you either fly or crawl.

-The jeep is resistant to rutting, despite the relatively narrow transverse dimension.
-The post-styling version does not have the effect of longitudinal rocking.
-New chassis settings allow for crisper cornering.
-The suspension is energy-intensive, perfectly absorbs all the bumps and bumps in the road.
+The jeep is resistant to rutting, despite its relatively narrow cross-section.
+The post-restyling version does not have the effect of longitudinal rocking.
+New chassis settings allow for sharper cornering.
+The suspension is energy-intensive and perfectly absorbs all the bumps and unevenness of the road.
 The driver and passengers feel comfortable.
-The car lacks the “pendulum” effect that all large SUVs are prone to when maneuvering with sudden stops, here it is reduced to zero, through special suspension control settings.
+The car does not have the “pendulum” effect that everyone is prone to large SUVs, when maneuvering with sudden stops, here it is reduced to zero, through special settings of the suspension arms.

-There is a lot of debate about the off-road qualities of Captiva.
-A jeep that claims to have good cross-country ability has them like honey from a cartoon about Winnie the Pooh - either they have them or they don't.
+About off-road qualities Captives argue a lot.
+The jeep that claims to good maneuverability, they are like honey from the cartoon about Winnie the Pooh - either they exist or they don’t.
 Chevrolet Captiva has them.
-But, in many respects they depend on the power and thrust of the engine.
-Chevrolet, of course, is not a Hummer, but it is rushing well.
-According to the reviews of the owners, parking on a snowdrift is not a problem, as well as driving up a steep mountain through mud.
+But, in many respects they depend on the power and torque of the engine.
+Chevrolet, of course, is not a Hummer, but it rushes well.
+According to the owners, parking on a snowdrift is not a problem, nor is driving up a steep mountain through mud.

 Captiva is not very stable.
-The ratio of the longitudinal and transverse distance between the wheels, plus high ground clearance, do not allow her to cling to the road with a stranglehold.
+The ratio of the longitudinal and transverse distance between the wheels, plus the high ground clearance, does not allow it to cling to the road with a stranglehold.
 It is too narrow for an aggressive driving style.
-The steering wheel, sometimes not too informative, and this does not allow you to completely relax while driving.
+The steering wheel is sometimes not very informative, and this does not allow you to completely relax while driving.

-But you can get used to this behavior of Captiva, after all, but still she is an all-wheel drive SUV, albeit a light class, she is supposed to be somewhat rolled and thoughtful.
+But you can get used to this behavior of Captiva, after all, but still she is all-wheel drive SUV, although light class, she is supposed to be somewhat stern and thoughtful.

-This car is delivered to Russia with three types of engines.
-The most budgetary -2.4 liters with 136 horses under the hood.
+This car is supplied to Russia with three types of engines.
+The most budget-friendly is 2.4 liters with 136 horses under the hood.
 It will not provide crazy dynamics, but it is quite reliable and traction.
-A small tax will be a nice bonus for the owner of Captiva with this modification of the engine.
+There will be a small tax a nice bonus to the owner of a Captiva with this engine modification.

-The consumption of gasoline in a car with such a unit, according to the engineers of General Motors, is eight liters on the highway, 10-12 in a combined cycle in the city.
-In reality, according to the owners, it turns out more.
-City cycle 14-16 liters, highway 11.5 l / 100 km.
-Gasoline engine 3 liters This version of the engine appeared in an updated version, after restyling, and replaced the V6 3.2 liters.
+Gasoline consumption for a car with such a unit, according to General Motors engineers, is eight liters on the highway, 10-12 at mixed cycle in the city.
+In reality, according to reviews from owners, it turns out more.
+City cycle 14-16 liters, highway 11.5 l/100 km.
+Gas engine 3 liters This version of the engine appeared in updated version, after restyling, and replaced the V6 3.2 liter.
 It became more powerful, the number of horses was increased to 249.
-At the same time, the 3 liter engine became more economical than its predecessor.
+At the same time, the 3-liter engine became more economical than its predecessor.

 Acceleration to the coveted hundred is now 8.6 seconds, which improves dynamic performance by 0.2 seconds.
-Claimed fuel consumption is 14.3l/100km urban and 8.3l/100km highway.
+The declared fuel consumption is 14.3 l/100 km – urban cycle, and 8.3 l/100 km – on the highway.
 Top speed is limited to 198 km/h.

-Another serious unit is the V6 3.2 l / 230l.s.
-It is only available in pre-styling version.
+Another serious unit is V6 3.2 l/230hp.
+It is available only in the pre-restyling version.
 This is the optimal engine for a car weighing 1770 kilograms.
-With this ratio of mass and torque, the car accelerates to hundreds in 8.8 seconds.
-Quite a decent indicator for an SUV, which allows you to comfortably navigate through city traffic jams.
-The 3.2 petrol engine eats 18-20 liters in the city.
+With this ratio of weight and torque, the car accelerates to hundreds in 8.8 seconds.
+Quite a decent figure for an SUV, which allows you to move comfortably through city traffic jams.
+The 3.2 petrol engine consumes 18 -20 liters in the city.
 Its maximum speed is 198 km/h.

-Diesel engine 2.2 The Chevrolet Captiva with a diesel engine under the hood has 184 hp.
-Acceleration to hundreds - 9.6 seconds.
-The maximum speed that he is able to develop is 191 km / h.
+Diesel engine 2.2 Chevrolet Captiva with diesel engine 184 hp under the hood Acceleration to hundreds – 9.6 seconds.
+The maximum speed it can reach is 191 km/h.

-The appetite of this unit is good, according to the owners, in the city it consumes 17-18 liters, on the highway 14, against the manufacturer's declared 14.3 and 8.3 liters per hundred, respectively.
+This unit has a good appetite, according to the owners, in the city it consumes 17-18 liters, on the highway 14, against the manufacturer’s declared 14.3 and 8.3 liters per hundred, respectively.

 The high fuel consumption that many Captiva owners complain about is a sensitive drawback.
-But it can be fixed by switching the car to gas.
-Those who buy Captiva seriously and for a long time solve the problem of high fuel consumption by installing LPG.
+But it can be corrected by switching the car to gas.
+Those who buy Captiva seriously and for a long time solve the problem high flow rate fuel using an LPG installation.

 Transmission